 There is an indication there are a few followers of Jesus among the Jahanka.
 Pray they will be instructed in God's Word, and will grow into mature disciples of Christ.

-Pray the religious Jahanka people will increasingly be drawn to Isa (Jesus) of the Qur'an, and will have a growing desire to find out more about this man.
+Pray the religious Jahanka people will increasingly be drawn to Jesus (whom Muslims call Isa al-Masih), and will have a growing desire to find out more about this man.
 Pray this desire will be satisfied.

 |Profile Source: Joshua Project|